mattcaron/misc_notes/retrocomputing/dosbian_instructions.md

     1. Take the SD card you used to update the firmware, above, and copy the contents of the `/boot`/ partition over those on the hard drive - they've been updated and have the new binaries used by the bootloader to boot the USB device.
         1. **Note** This will likely be obsolete with the next build of Dosbian.

-1. Copy over the Argon1 case fan control script so we can run it later:
+1. **Note: This only applies if you have an Argon1 case like I do.** Copy over the Argon1 case fan control script so we can run it later:

         cp ~/workspace/retrocomputing/argon1.sh /media/matt/rootfs/home/pi/.